lekoenig/Riverine_Hypoxia/README.md

 2. The "R" folder contains .R files that store any functions used in the main analysis scripts.

-3. The "output" folder contains any derived datasets or figures that were generated during the analysis.

 **The root folder contains the primary analysis files:**